 10. Two Men Contemplating the Moon

-The figures here has been identified as Friedrich and his friend and disciple August Heinrich.
-This is the third version of one of Friedrich’s most famous compositions, of which the first was painted during Heinrich’s lifetime (1819; Gemäldegalerie, Dresden) and the second soon after his death (ca. 1824; Alte Nationalgalerie, Berlin).
+The figures here have been identified as Friedrich and his friend and disciple August Heinrich.
+This is the third version of one of Friedrich’s most famous compositions, only the first of which was painted during Heinrich’s lifetime; Friedrich painted the first version in 1819 (now at Gemäldegalerie Alte Meister, Dresden), and the second soon after Heinrich’s death, finished around 1824 (now at Alte Nationalgalerie, Berlin).